wdika/mridc/projects/README.md

 For training/running a model, please use the following command:

-`python -m examples.recon.launch --config-name config.yaml`
+`python -m mridc.launch --config-path path_to_config --config-name config.yaml`

+For example, to train a CIRIM:

+`python -m mridc.launch --config-path /home/dkarkalousos/PycharmProjects/mridc/projects/reconstruction/model_zoo/conf --config-name base_cirim_train.yaml`

 For running Parallel-Imaging Compressed Sensing (PICS) you need to install the [BART](https://mrirecon.github.io/bart/).
 Important!
 To be able to run BART with a GPU, make sure to compile it with